kayvansol/kayvansol/README.md

 - 👋 Hi, I’m Keivan

 Software engineer with about ten years of experience in coding, testing, improving, and establishing systems.
 I have contributed to enterprise and large projects using C# .Net and SQL Server and a little Reactjs, Such as ERP applications and official applications.
-I've been experienced with different tools, and I'm interested in creating scalable architecture for enterprise solutions.
+I've been experienced with different tools, and I'm interested in creating scalable architecture for enterprise solutions like microservices and deploy them on kubernetes cluster.

 📫 How to reach me kayvan.sol2@gmail.com